Skip to content

 Recurrent Herniated Discs/Discectomies

-It is important to understand that the purpose of a discectomy is to relieve the compression of the nerve by a disc fragment, but it does not treat the disc disease responsible for the herniation which will continue to progress with worsening symptoms.
+It is important to understand that the purpose of a discectomy is to relieve the compression of the nerve by a disc fragment, but it does not treat the degenerative disc disease responsible for the herniation which will continue to progress with deteriorating symptoms.

-Prodisc® L total lumbar disc replacement treats the diseased disc and the herniation in a single operation by totally replacing the degenerated disc, eliminating the need for repeat discectomies or other procedures.
+Total lumbar disc replacement with the Prodisc® L treats the diseased disc and the herniation in a single procedure by totally replacing the degenerated disc, eliminating the need for repeat discectomies or other procedures.

 35 Years of Evidence